williamkuo2000/freqtrade/README.md

 # freqtrade
-practicing and playing with freqtrade trading bot
+Practicing and playing with freqtrade trading bot